net-lisias-kspu/Historian/README.md

 All Historian layout files must be located inside `<KSP Root>/GameData/KSEA/Historian/Layouts` folder, and must have a `*.layout` extension to be recognized by Historian.
 Even though the files have a `*.layout` extension, they follow the same syntax as KSP's `*.cfg` files.
 This is to prevent the game from loading them into the database by default.
 You can edit these files using your favorite text editor.

-The following documentations assumes that you have a basic knowledge about KSP's configuration file syntax.
+The following documentation assumes that you have a basic knowledge about KSP's configuration file syntax.
 To create a new layout, simply create a new empty text file and call it `<Layout Name>.layout`.
 Make sure the file has a `*.layout` extension.
 To modify a layout, simply open it in any text editor.

 All layouts have a root node defined by `KSEA_HISTORIAN_LAYOUT`.
 Inside this node, you can define your elements.
 Elements are the basic building blocks of a layout.
 Each layout has a number of elements, rendered in the order defined (this is useful to remember if you plan on layering the elements).
 Each element is defined by a configuration node and has a few properties that determine the element's behaviour.